mmiedaner/mmiedaner.github.io/_posts/2016-09-18-how-not-to-pay-for-your-data.md

 software, they also fix vulnerabilities.
 And what is malware based on?
 Exactly!
 Vulns in your software, which get exploited to gain more privileges, spread through the network, to replicate and finally to encrypt all your data.
-The more up to date your software is, the less likely it is that current malware will be able to work, because the vulnerabilites are patched.
+The more up to date your software is, the less likely it is that current malware will be able to work, because the vulnerabilities are patched.
 You may argue that there are still zero days.
-OK - compared to known vulnerabilties it is hard to write software that relies on zero days and thereby expensive.
+OK - compared to known vulnerabilities it is hard to write software that relies on zero days and thereby expensive.
 Now, a normal attacker is in the game for money.
 Investing upfront in a zero days and then spreading the ransom ware is not his business model - that is something for state sponsored